Download the App

 Her smile deepened, still unreadable.
 “The forest knows you.
 It speaks of you.”
 Her gaze drifted to the tree behind him.
 “It called me here.”

 Something in him pulled tight.
 He didn’t know her.
 Didn’t trust her.
 And yet... the forest hadn’t rejected her.
 That meant something.
+He had felt the glade tremble before—when danger entered.
+Now it was still.
+Listening.

 “Why?” he asked.
 The question felt small beside the storm in his chest.